Welcome to Discrete Structures and Combinatorics homepage

 - Discrete and combinatorial mathematics: An applied introduction, Ralph P. Grimaldi, Pearson, 5th Edition, 2004.

 Course RequirementsThe final grade will be based on the following:

-The grade will be the average of the best 5 grades among assignments 1-7.
+The grade will be based on the best 5 grades.
 For more information see the Assignments page.

-- Final Exam – 85%.
-In order to pass the course, you must pass the final exam (i.e., get a grade of at least 56).
+- Final Exam – 70%.
+In order to pass the course, you must pass the final exam (with grade of at least 56).